 My mother, on one of her visits to my home, was carrying tea leaves and home grown lemongrass.
 Yes, you read it right.
 She is finicky about her tea; she needs her special brand of tea, loads of ginger that actually burns your throat and lemongrass.
 That is when I decided to plant this lemony smelling herb at home, so the next time she wouldn’t need to carry the herb all the way from Ahmadabad.

-While we use lemongrass in Thai cooking or have lemongrass tea, not many of us know that this herb is actually a medicinal plant that has been used in Ayurveda since centuries.
+While we use this aromatic herb in Thai cooking or have lemongrass tea, not many of us know that this herb is actually a medicinal plant that has been used in Ayurveda since centuries.

 Lemongrass contains antioxidants, flavonoids, lemonal or citral which has anti-fungal and anti-microbial qualities.
 It also gives the tangy lemon like flavour to the herb.
 Additionally, it contains vitamins like A, B1, B2, B3, B6 and folate.

 - detoxifies the body; helps in cleansing and flushing harmful toxic wastes out of the body

 - improves digestion and bowel movement, and treats nausea, stomach aches